Dispensational theology is multifaceted and can be difficult to explain. This was my response when someone asked me to explain Dispensationalism…

 1. Dispensational teachings gained popularity in the 1800’s through the ministry of a man named John Nelson Darby.
 They were further popularized by Cyrus I. Scofield, especially through the very popular Scofield Study Bible.
-The Scofield Study Bible is used in most Bible Schools today.
+The Scofield Study Bible is used by many Pastors and in many Bible Schools today.
 The footnotes of the Scofield Study Bible contain Dispensational theology.
-That would be like having a study bible with footnotes containing Roman Catholic theology or Mormon theology.
+That would be like having a Study Bible with footnotes containing Roman Catholic theology.

 The Bible teaches the exact opposite.